pheen/elastic_ruby_server/README.md

 - Check that the container is running.
 The image name is `blinknlights/elastic_ruby_server` which is ran with the name `elastic-ruby-server`.
 You could check with `docker ps` or in the Docker app:

   ![Screen Shot 2021-07-01 at 8 41 06 PM](https://user-images.githubusercontent.com/1145873/124217196-bc1a4380-daac-11eb-9f9a-e05bca82d5f6.png)

 &nbsp;
-# todo:
-Got this after doing the npm install for your extension: found 2 moderate severity vulnerabilities run `npm audit fix` to fix them, or `npm audit` for details

-&nbsp;
 ## License